 SB 862 (Chapter 449, Stats 2018), Assembly Bill (AB) 72 (Chapter 1, Stats 2018), and AB 74 (Chapter 23, Stats 2019) made appropriations from the General Fund to help provide drinking water systems, schools, and homeowners with funding to address numerous challenges to the provision of safe, reliable drinking water.
 These bills authorize the State Water Board to provide grants for administrators, urgent drinking water needs, water system emergencies, and various household needs including tanks and hauled water, well and septic system replacement, permanent connections to public systems, and POU/POE treatment systems.
 The funds available and status of each program are detailed in Appendix D.

 The DWSRF program finances infrastructure improvements to mitigate drinking water risks and support the human right to water.
 In accordance with federal rules, the DWSRF program prioritizes financing for projects that (1) address the most serious human health risks, (2) are necessary to comply with federal Safe Drinking Water Act (SDWA) requirements, and (3) assist PWSs most in need on a per household basis.
 Repayable, low-interest financing and partial or total principal forgiveness are available through the DWSRF.
-Approximately, $53 million in principal forgiveness is expected to be available from the DWSRF capitalization grant that the USEPA will provide to California during federal fiscal year 2020.
+Approximately, $53 million in principal forgiveness is expected to be available from the DWSRF capitalization grant that the U.S. EPA will provide to California during federal fiscal year 2020.

 Table 4.
 FY 2020-21 SAFER Program Anticipated Expenditures (SADW Fund plus complementary funding)